hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 <StyledButton>Login <FontAwesomeIcon icon={faSignInAlt}/></StyledButton>
 ```

-But we want this icon to be green.
+- Style the icon with a yellow color.
-We could create a new StyledIcon and style it but as we have to icon inside the button, we can add this style to the StyledButton that we already created.
+As the icon is a svg inside the button, we can style it in the button itself.

 ```javascript
 const StyledButton = styled(Button)`{